Colt Selects NEC and Netcracker to Enhance its Network and Optimize for Virtualization

 NEC Corporation is a leader in the integration of IT and network technologies that benefit businesses and people around the world.
 By providing a combination of products and solutions that cross utilize the company's experience and global resources, NEC's advanced technologies meet the complex and ever-changing needs of its customers.
 NEC brings more than 100 years of expertise in technological innovation to empower people, businesses and society.
 For more information, visit NEC at http://www.nec.com.

-The NEC Group globally provides "Solutions for Society" that promote the safety, security, efficiency and equality of society.
+Based on its Mid-term Management Plan 2015, the NEC Group globally provides "Solutions for Society" that promote the safety, security, efficiency and equality of society.
 Under the company's corporate message of "Orchestrating a brighter world," NEC aims to help solve a wide range of challenging issues and to create new social value for the changing world of tomorrow.
-For more information, please visit http://www.nec.com/en/global/about/vision/message.html.
+For more information, please visit http://www.nec.com/en/global/about/solutionsforsociety/message.html.

-NEC is a registered trademark of NEC Corporation.
-All Rights Reserved.
-Other product or service marks mentioned herein are the trademarks of their respective owners. ©2017 NEC Corporation.